The benefits of workplace health insurance

 Being present doesn’t mean being 100%

 Less recognised as a workplace issue is presenteeism – attending work when you’re ill or not operating at full capability which can potentially occur due to loss of income, lack of substitute staff, illness, injury, or stress.
 Employees with undiagnosed health issues can experience higher levels of presenteeism unless treated.
 This can have a massive impact on your employees and business.
-A study found that about half of all presenteeism cases are primarily caused by stress, poor mental health, lack of sleep and financial challenges.
+A study by RAND Europe found that about half of all presenteeism cases are primarily caused by stress, poor mental health, lack of sleep and financial challenges.
 This can be equivalent to losing 30 whole workdays a year.

 As an employer, you may be able to gain those lost days back by properly supporting your people’s wellbeing.
 Investing in employee wellness initiatives and benefits like health insurance can help your employees with the tools and resources needed to focus on their health without the financial stress.
 The more quickly your staff can understand their medical conditions and needs, the faster they may be treated which leads to better health for both your workforce and business.